-Although credit markets continued to improve during 2013, if any of the problems discussed above continue or recur, NWB Bank's access to the wholesale lending markets, which is its principal source of liquidity, could be restricted or available only at a higher cost.
+Although credit markets continued to improve during 2014 and NWB Bank's overall liquidity position remained strong, if any of the problems discussed above continue or recur, NWB Bank's access to the wholesale lending markets could be restricted or available only at a higher cost.

-The availability and cost of financing depends on a variety of factors such as the market conditions referred to above, as well as the general availability of funds, the volume of trading activities, the overall availability of funds to the financial services industry, an issuer's credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of an issuer's long- or short-term financial prospects.
-NWB Bank's access to funds and the cost of such funds is significantly influenced by the views of rating agencies.
-If NWB Bank's access to the capital markets or the cost of accessing such markets should increase significantly or if NWB Bank is unable to attract other sources of financing, these developments could have an adverse effect on NWB Bank's financial condition and results of operations and could, in turn, impair NWB Bank's access to liquidity.
+The availability and cost of financing depend on a variety of factors such as the market conditions referred to above, as well as the general availability of funds, the volume of trading activities, the availability of funds to the financial services industry, an issuer's credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of an issuer's long- or short-term financial prospects.
+NWB Bank's access to funds and the cost of obtaining such funds is significantly influenced by the views of rating agencies.
+If NWB Bank's access to the capital markets or the cost of accessing such markets should increase significantly or if NWB Bank is unable to attract other sources of financing, these developments could have an adverse effect on NWB Bank's liquidity position and its financial condition and results of operations.